Stripe powers our payment system, offering robust processing, subscription management, and global support.

 • Performs specific actions based on metadata (e.g., adding user credits).

-Then, turn on RLS.
+Make sure RLS is turned on.
 We don’t need to add any rules as we’ll be using the service key for to interact with this table.

 Purchase Type Determination